woocommerce/woocommerce/readme.txt

 * Dev - Added ability to query products that have a field set in wc_get_products/WC_Product_Query using the wildcard symbol '*'. #21162
 * Dev - Added a JavaScript events before and after the order total recalculation on the Edit Order page. #21181
 * Dev - Check for `needs_payment` instead of `has_status( 'pending' )` in PayPal PDT handler for custom order status support. #21200
 * Dev - Added form action hooks for edit account and login templates. #21248
+* Dev - Add action for when system tools are run. #21270
 * Localization - Updated IT provinces. #20286
 * Localization - Eircode validation. #20330
 * Localization - Disable postcode requirement for Bahrain. #21103